an0Nym0us63/wallbox/README.md

 # MQTT Bridge for Wallbox
-This repo is only for personnal testing use the official jagheterfredrik repo
+This repo is only for personnal testing (before making eventually some pull requests) to ease deployment on my Wallbox

+USE THE OFFICIAL JAGHETERFREDRIK REPO if you want to install the bridge

-ORIGINAL README
+# ORIGINAL README

 This open-source project connects your Wallbox fully locally to Home Assistant, providing you with unparalleled speed and reliability.

 ## Features